How do I grade an assignment submission in the Teacher app on my iOS device?

 Use Grade Slider

 You can also enter a grade using the grade slider.
-Tap and hold the slider handle and drag it to the position that represents the desired grade.
-Grades will display above the handle .
+Tap and hold the slider handle and drag it to the position that represents the desired grade .
+You can also tap the minimum and maximum numbers.
+Grades display above the handle .

-To excuse the student from the assignment, drag and hold the icon at the right end of the scale.
-To remove the grade, drag and hold the icon at the left end of the scale.
+To excuse the student from the assignment, drag and hold the icon at the right end of the scale or tap and hold the maximum grade number.
+To remove the grade, drag and hold the icon at the left end of the scale or tap and hold the minimum grade number.

 If your assignment includes a rubric, you can use the rubric to help you score the student's submission.